jamdanie/jadanie/README.md

 ---
 <div align="center">

-Building practical projects and exploring emerging technologies as an Information Technology student at the University of Washington Tacoma.
+Building practical projects and exploring emerging technologies as an Information Technology student at the University of Washington.

 🔐 Cybersecurity & Threat Analysis    |    🌐 Networking & Infrastructure    |    ☁️ Cloud & Distributed Systems